A Jedi's Fight - A Star Wars Fan Fiction Story

 Leia continued.

-"Ian, you know what the Supreme Chancellor expects from you and Yarmod.
+"Ian, you know what the Supreme Chancellor expects of you and Yarmod.
 You will stay here with him and Liane.
 You will take over the mission of master Antilles.
 It isn't a real difficult mission as you might have know from our former visit.
 Liane, after Wedge and I have left, you must seal off the entrance again.
 It's a perfect disguise."

 "You're lying, Trevor.
-He isn't dead," She whispered half aloud in a low Force trance,"You're lying to me, because you can't feel the Force.
-You're no Sith lord, you have no knowledge of the Dark Side, and you're no longer fooling me with your fake Force knowledge."
+He isn't dead," She whispered half aloud in a low Force trance, "You're lying to me, because you can't feel the Force.
+You're no Sith lord, you have no knowledge of the Dark Side, and you're no longer fooling me with your so called Force knowledge."

 "Liane, what are you talking about?"
 Leia said concerned.